 How We Do It: Vetting and Selecting

 At the beginning of each year, some 200 charitable organizations apply to be included in the Catalogue for Philanthropy.
-All applicants must have 501c3 status with budgets under $3 million, be located in Greater Washington (the District of Columbia and nearby Maryland and Virginia counties) and, unless they are headquartered here but serve internationally, provide significant services in this region.
+All applicants must have 501c3 status with budgets under $4 million, be located in Greater Washington (the District of Columbia and nearby Maryland and Virginia counties), and provide significant services in this region.
 Find details about our application here.

 Assemble Review Team (February‐March)

 Once applications are processed, over 100 reviewers from foundations, corporate giving programs, peer nonprofits, local government agencies, and the philanthropic advisory community are matched with applicants in the reviewers’ fields of expertise.

 - Program Review: Reviewers judge applications based on their assessment of the need each organization exists to meet, the quality of the programs it creates to meet those needs, its leadership and staffing, and the evidence of the organization’s impact.
 Most applications receive 5 to 8 reviews, some more than that.

 - Financial Review: A team of expert financial reviewers, along with the Catalogue staff, assess the financial health of potential finalists, understanding applicants apply to the Catalogue in different financial positions.
 The focus of this review is to understand if the finalist will be financially viable during their inclusion in the Catalogue.
 Among other things, the team looks to understand an organizationís cash position and its ability to pay its employees and bills, its history of surpluses and deficits, its mix of revenue and expenses and how it invests resources, and fiscal transparency.